TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

       ]
   ```

-4. __Enable the Table Refresh Policy:__ Next, select the table for which you want to configure incremental refresh.
+4. __Configure the Table Refresh:__ Next, select the table for which you want to configure incremental refresh.
 In the _'Expression Editor' window, Select __'M Expression'__ from the dropdown, and alter the Power Query M Expression such that there is a filter step on the date column for which you will enable incremental refresh.

   _An example of one such valid filter step is below:_